goshevs/sparkDBUtilities/README.md

 - `dbName`: name of the database to write to
 - `dbTableName`: name of the table to create
 - `tableSchema`: the schema of the RDD to be written to the db
-- `partColumn`: list of columns for paritioning
+- `partColumn`: list of columns for partitioning
 - `partitionString`: string with db partitioning commands
 - `groupSuffix`: the tag in `.my.cnf` file to refer to for db login information
-- `changeType`: optional list (in R) or dictionary (in Python) containing key-value pairs of column name and column type with the changes to `tableSchema` the user wishes to make
+- `changeType`: optional list (in R) or dictionary (in Python) containing key-value pairs of column name and column type with the changes to `tableSchema` the user wishes to implement
 - `debug`: if TRUE/True, prints out all commands instead of executing them (default: FALSE/False)

-If pushing to a non-distributed database instance or to the frontend db instance of a distributed database instance:
+If pushing to a non-distributed database instance or to the frontend of a distributed database instance:
 - `dbNodes` would be the string of the name of the node to push to
 - arguments `partColumn`, `partitionString`, and `changeType` should be omitted.

 ### `getSchema`